RSS

 Further Drawbacks Of Not Pricing a Home Correctly!

-• Fewer Showings: Realtors and buyers won’t visit the property if they feel it is too expensive.
+• Fewer Showings: Realtors and buyers won’t visit the property if they perceive it as overpriced.

 • Helping Your Competition: Buyers will visit other properties that offer better value or that they think they do.

-• Buyers Can’t See The Value: Your home will seem to have fewer amenities than other homes in the same price range.
+• Buyers Can’t See The Value: Your home may appear to have fewer amenities than comparable homes in the same price range.

-• Outside Appraisal Challenges: Appraisers must base their value on what comparable properties have sold for.
+• Outside Appraisal Challenges: Appraisers must base their value on comparable properties that have sold.

 Drama should be in the movies, TV or the theatre stage, not when selling your home!